 Stroll the streets and do some shopping and stop in this Haskapa Berry store to stock up on the healing properties of this superfood.
 They make gin too!
 What I say is, if you are going to drink gin, make it “healthy” by adding a superfood into its ingredients.

-Oak Island has certainly gained popularity since the reality TV show, the Curse of Oak Island started airing on the History Channel.
-Legend has it that the infamous pirate Captain Kidd buried his treasure on Oak Island.
-There’s an interpretive centre on the island and it can only be visited by an organized tour.
+This island has certainly gained popularity since the reality TV show, the Curse of Oak Island started airing on the History Channel.
+Legend has it that the infamous pirate Captain Kidd buried his treasure on the island.
+There’s an interpretive center on the island and it can only be visited by an organized tour.
 We didn’t go here, but we felt that it wouldn’t be complete if we didn’t include it due to the popularity of the TV Show.

 Where to Stay in Lunenburg Nova Scotia

 Rum Runner Inn – Rumrunner Inn is also located on the harbourfront.
 We didn’t stay here but it comes highly recommended.

 Being a fishing village you can imagine that there are plenty of seafood restaurants.